apache/nuttx/configs/arduino-due/README.txt

 ^^^^^^^^^^^^^^^

   This port was performed on the Arduino Due Rev 2 board.
-NuttX users have reported issues with the serial port on his Aduino Due Rev 3 board.
+NuttX users have reported issues with the serial port on his Arduino Due Rev 3 board.
   That problem was resolved as by configuring the UART0 RXD with a pull-up (see include/board.h).
 That fix as well as any others that we may find will be enabled by selecting